On the Double Copy for Spinning Matter: Constructing the Lagrangians

 Observe that the fermionic content in this theory only comes from the SYM factor.
 This means we can consistently truncate to the bosonic sector at both sides of the equality.
 Thus we learn that the \0x1 theory in four dimensions corresponds to the bosonic sector of $\mathcal{N}=4$ SUGRA specialized to a single matter line.
 Recall also that relation (\ref{eq:dcknown}) follows from truncating the spectrum of $\mathcal{N=}8$ SUGRA, and the corresponding bosonic on-shell states are obtained as

-where $I=1,\ldots,6$ (in this section we will consider a real photon or Proca field interacting gravitationally, this distinction is only relevant in QCD).
+where $I=1,\ldots,6$, with $\phi^I$ denoting six different adjoint scalars.
+Note that in this section we will consider a real photon or Proca field interacting gravitationally, this distinction is only relevant in QCD.
 Even though we have written the action for a single matter line, the fact the spectrum has flavoured fields suggests that we can promote the construction to more matter lines and yet employ the standard KLT kernel as we will explain shortly.
 In the next section we will contrast this with the \12x12 theory and a different approach to the \0x1 construction obtained via the BCJ prescription.
 However, this example will already illustrate an important feature of these constructions: In general we will find matter contact interactions when more massive lines are included; these contact interactions however will not affect the classical limit.

 Our strategy is analogous to the one in Section \ref{sec:sec2}.
 We first rewrite $\mathcal{N}=4$ SUGRA in a way in which the action is not sensitive to the dimension $d$.
 We then uplift it to general $d$ and compactify it on a torus.
 Starting from the standard Lagrangian given in \cite{CREMMER197861,PhysRevD.15.2805}, i.e.